 Generating earned influence.
 Information is essential.
 But what pushes us towards certain brands?
 Where is one solution favored over another?
 Much of this takes place at the critical Preference phase.
 Now the customer is leaning toward a purchase but hasn’t yet committed to it, or to a specific brand.
 It is here that third-party expertise or influence, amplified by social media, can push them over.
 In PR terms, it’s where top-notch analyst relations, outreach to relevant industry experts, and brand spokesperson relationships come in.
 A single analyst report can influence years of purchase for enterprise software, for example.
 For other products – and other types of buyer journeys — it may come down to the power of peer recommendations.
 “A person like me” is perceived as more credible than celebrities or institutions when it comes to influence, according to Edelman’s trust barometer.
 The experience of like-minded friends, or even strangers in the same social community, can be more credible than that of experts, and when a strong emotional component is present, it’s an argument for action.

 Blending earned and paid media.
 Here the credibility of an earned media placement is harnessed and amplified through more controlled channels like ads or email marketing.
 This can be as simple as using product reviews in ads or a prospect newsletter, and it’s most powerful at the latter stage of the funnel, as Preference turns into the intent to purchase.
 When it comes to purchase consideration, timing is everything.
-Similarly, when an editorial review or feature is linked with a compelling promotional offer or incentive, the earned influence + a hypertargeted approach + an incentive leads to action.
+Similarly, when an editorial review or feature is linked with a compelling promotional offer or incentive, it all works together.
+The earned influence, deployed with a hypertargeted approach, sweetened with an incentive, leads to purchase action.

-Another customer-centric tactic involves generating PR for them, not your brand.
-The classic business customer testimonial is a great example; it glorifies the customer as much as the provider, building the relationship in the process.
+Another customer-centric tactic involves generating PR for them, the customer, rather than for your brand.
+The classic business customer testimonial is a great example; it glorifies the customer as much as the provider, building a long-term relationship in the process.